The famous hot pot udon restaurant Fumiya frequented by locals is right by Nishiki Market

 After eating the udon noodles, and if you still have some space left in your tummy, I would like you to try their matcha parfait dessert.

 As expected from a place that used to be a Japanese sweets café, Fumiya’s sweets are considered to be great by the locals.
-Among those sweets this matcha parfait that uses baumkuchen cake is popular here and abroad.
+Among those sweets this matcha parfait is popular here and abroad.

-Soft serve ice cream, matcha sauce, dango dumplings, and baumkuchen cake all taste of matcha making this a rich-tasting matcha extravaganza, but at the same time the taste is also refined and unobtrusive.
+Soft serve ice cream, matcha sauce, and dango dumplings all taste of matcha making this a rich-tasting matcha extravaganza, but at the same time the taste is also refined and unobtrusive.
 It should be easy to finish this quickly even if you are alone.